An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 The ligaments of the hip attach one bone to another and are essential for stabilizing the complex movements of the hip.
 Hip ligaments deal with very large forces and as such, are very tough and strong.
 Ligaments surrounding the acetabulum (the ischiofemoral, iliofemoral, and pubofemoral ligaments) make up the joint capsule of the hip and help control the movement of the hip.

 Bursae (plural for bursa) are flat, fluid filled sacs that function as cushions between your bones and the muscles (deep bursae) or bones and tendons (superficial bursae) to reduce friction and allow your soft tissue to slide over bone effortlessly during muscle contraction.
-They are lined with synovial cells that secrete fluid rich in protein and collagen; this fluid acts as the lubricant between areas in your body where friction is greatest.
+They are lined with synovial tissue that secretes fluid rich in protein and collagen; this fluid acts as the lubricant between areas in your body where friction is greatest.

 The IT band (also called the iliotibial tract, ITB or iliotibial band) is a long, thick tendon that runs from the pelvis, along the outside of the hip and femur, down to the knee.
 Several hip muscles connect to the iliotibial band and it's essential in stabilizing your knee while walking and running.